The command line

 .

-This ends the module on the command line.
-If you are still not comfortable working with the command line, fear not as we are going to use it extensively throughout the course.
-If you want to spend additional time on this topic, we highly recommend that you watch this video on how to use the command line.
+This concludes the module on the command line.
+Don't worry if you're not yet fully comfortable; we will use the command line extensively throughout the course, providing ample opportunity for practice.
+If you want to spend additional time on this topic, we highly recommend watching this video for a more in-depth introduction.

 If you are interested in personalizing your command line, you can check out the starship project, which allows you to customize your command line with a lot of different options.